kamanbipat/Enterprise-Defense-Lab/README.md

 4. Restart the agent service to begin log ingestion.
     - Run ```Restart-Service -Name wazuh```
 5. Dashboard Analysis: Trigger "unauthorized" execution attempts on the workstation and verify that Event ID 8004 appeared in the Wazuh security dashboard.
-    - In the Wazuh Dashboard, go to Security Events.
+    - In the Wazuh Dashboard, find the Workstation, then click on Threat Hunting > Events.
-    - Filter for "data.win.system.eventID: "8004".
     - Ensure the block attempt for running cmd.exe on the Desktop from the previous phase appears as a security alert.

 ## Phase 5: Backup & Disaster Recovery
 #### Ensuring business continuity and data integrity by utilizing Veeam Backup and Recovery.

 1. Veeam Installation: Deploy Veeam Backup & Replication Community Edition.
-    - Mount the Veeam Backup and Recovery .iso on your backup server.
+    - Mount the Veeam Backup and Recovery .iso on the Domain Controller.
-    - Run setup.exe and follow the prompts for a standalone installation.
+    - Run setup.exe, and select "Install Veeam Backup & Replication", following the prompts for a standalone installation.
 2. Repository Setup: Configure a dedicated virtual disk as the primary backup target.
     -  In the Veeam console, go to ```Backup Infrastructure > Backup Repositories```.
     -  Click "Add Repository", select "Direct attached storage", and choose your dedicated backup disk.